 - Our COVID-19 forecast website

 - Media: CNN, NBC, MedicalXpress, WebMD, US News and Word Report, Salon, The Hill, BGR, HealthDay, DailyMail, The Times of India, UPI, Consumer Affairs, WUSTL theSource, Healio, among others

-Tom Lam (Clemson U.), Meng Liu (WUSTL), and Xiang Hui (WUSTL) under review
+Tom Lam (Clemson U.), Meng Liu (WUSTL), and Xiang Hui (WUSTL) published in Information Economics and Policy

 - Best Paper Award, Workshop on E-Business, ICIS 2017

 Erik Brynjolfsson (MIT and NBER), Meng Liu, and George Westerman (MIT) conditionally accepted at Journal of Management Information Systems

 "Targeted Incentives, Broad Impacts: Evidence from an E-commerce Platform"